KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\paginate.py:34`

 **Description**:
-The `Paginate.has_prev` method in the `Paginate` class is likely designed to determine whether there is a previous page available in a paginated list or dataset, which is useful for navigating backward through paginated content in the EeazyCRM application.
+The `Paginate.has_prev` method in the `Paginate` class is used to check if there is a previous page available in the pagination sequence.
+It is called by any function or method that needs to navigate through pages in the EeazyCRM application.

 ---